 Siberian Husky History

-Huskies are also known heroes.
-In 1925, Leonhard Seppala led a relay of more than 100 Siberian Huskies sled dogs over 600 miles in less than six days to rush a lifesaving serum to Nome, Alaska, where a diphtheria epidemic broke out.
-It was referred to as the “serum run,” and global newspapers showed photos of these beautiful, strong dogs as heroes.
-Balto was the lead dog on the final stages of the journey and is one of the most famous hero dogs out there.
-There’s a statue of him in New York City’s Central Park, and he’s also the star of a movie (“Balto”) loosely based on the sled dog’s story.
-Siberian Huskies also served in the US Army’s Search and Rescue Unit in the Arctic during World War II.
+The Husky’s athletic reputation is perhaps best illustrated by the 1925 “serum run,” a dog sled relay over 600 miles in less than six days to rush a lifesaving serum to Nome, Alaska, which was grappling with a diphtheria epidemic.
+Global newspapers showed photos of these beautiful, strong dogs, many of which were Siberian Huskies, presenting them as heroes.
+You might recognize the name of the lead dog: Balto.
+Balto was the lead dog on the final stages of the journey and is one of the most celebrated dogs of all time.
+He’s commemorated by a statue in New York City’s Central Park, and immortalized in the movie “Balto”, which is loosely based on the sled dog’s story.

 FAQs